bartmika/py-autobrowserbot/README.md

 ## Features
 * Supports HTTP / HTTPS GET requests
-* Large list of safe wbsites to vist
+* Large list of [safe websites](safe_websites.json) to vist from thus allowing varied testing to be done
-* Large list of bad words to avoid in a URL
+* Large list of [bad words](bad_words.json) to avoid in a URL when performing simulated web-browsing

 ## System Requirements